 The best solution is to get the car into a garage and allow it to warm up for a little.
 If this isn’t possible, try draping a blanket over your engine and hang a drop light on the hood.
 Even if you can get the fuel line to thaw slightly, you’ll be in better shape.

 This might seem like a no-brainer, but most people don’t consider the idea.
 Let’s say you were in a hurry to get to work and the fuel light was on.
 You figure you’ll just fill up after work and park on a hill.
 When you come out afterward, the car won’t start.
 You don’t immediately assume it’s a fuel issue, but you should.

-The small amount of fuel you had probably drained away from your fuel pump, so it can’t be delivered to the engine.
+The small amount of fuel you had probably drained away from your pump, so it can’t be delivered to the engine.
 There are also times that the fuel gauges in the tank fail which leads to issues as well.

 #7.
 Spark Plugs

 Ignition problems aren’t as common as they once were, but it’s still possible for bad spark plugs to prevent the car from starting.
-Many people neglect their spark plugs, especially if they don’t need to be replaced more than every 100,000 miles.
+Many people neglect their plugs, especially if they don’t need to be replaced more than every 100,000 miles.

 Spark plugs transmit electrical signals from your car’s ignition coil at predetermined times.
 This sends a spark which ignited the air-fuel mixture in the combustion chamber.
-Each vehicle has their own set of spark plugs made from a particular material and with a designated gap.
-Good spark plugs burn the fuel efficiently while failing plugs might prevent your car from starting at all.
+Each vehicle has their own set of plugs made from a particular material and with a designated gap.
+Good plugs burn the fuel efficiently while failing plugs might prevent your car from starting at all.

 If you notice any of these symptoms, you might want to try replacing your spark plugs: